President Trump kept a busy schedule before testing positive for COVID-19 - The Boston Globe

 Saturday

-President Trump met with faith leaders at the White House before appearing with Amy Coney Barrett to announce his choice of Barrett to succeed the late Justice Ruth Bader Ginsburg.
-He later held a Make America Great Again rally in Middletown, Pennsylvania.
+President Trump met with faith leaders at the White House before appearing with Amy Coney Barrett to announce her as his choice to succeed the late Justice Ruth Bader Ginsburg.
+He later held a Make America Great Again rally in Middletown, Penn.

 Christina Prignano can be reached at christina.prignano@globe.com.
 Follow her on Twitter @cprignano.